stephenjamesdean/Login-script/README.md

 # Login-script
-Powershell script to capture all sorts of computer data and send to a database for logs and asset management
+Powershell script to capture all data from the local machine - and send to a database via php script for logs and asset management

 Data captured: